Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 2. Pronzini Pumpkin Patch

-Pronzini Pumpkin Patch features hayrides, bounce houses, face painting, farm animals, corn-kernel pit and slide, corn hole, hay maze, horseshoes, roping, steer toss, and a hay tower.
+Pronzini Pumpkin Patch, opening September 27, 2025, features hayrides, bounce houses, face painting, farm animals, corn-kernel pit and slide, corn hole, hay maze, horseshoes, roping, steer toss, and a hay tower.
 On weekends, you can grab a warm beverage and a pastry at the Cowgirl Café and the family fun gets even better with live music and pony rides.

 3. Pumpkins on Pikes